iomedhealth/OMOPAnalyticsGuide/docs/data_analysis/index.md

 # Executing an Observational Study
 {: .no_toc }

+Observational studies using real-world data (RWD) are essential for understanding disease, treatment effectiveness, and patient outcomes in a real-world setting.
+The OMOP Common Data Model (CDM) provides the global standard for structuring this data, enabling transparent and reproducible research across different healthcare databases.

+To harness the power of the OMOP CDM, a suite of specialized R packages has been developed.
+These packages provide a robust framework for every stage of an observational study, from defining patient populations to generating final results.
+Using this standardized toolkit ensures that research is not only efficient but also adheres to the highest scientific standards, as promoted by regulatory bodies like the European Medicines Agency (EMA) through initiatives such as DARWIN EU.

-This guide provides a practical framework for executing an observational study using the OHDSI R packages.
-We will walk through the key phases of a study, using examples from a real-world study on Hypertrophic Cardiomyopathy (HCM) to illustrate each step.
+This guide provides a practical, step-by-step framework for executing an observational study using these tools.
+We will walk through the key phases of a study, using code examples to illustrate each step.

 1. TOC
 {:toc}

-These packages form a cohesive ecosystem for conducting observational research on the OMOP Common Data Model (CDM).
-They are organized into layers, each with a specific semantic purpose, from data connection to final analysis and visualization.

 ## Package Interconnectivity